 Unusual Enrollment History

-Effective with the 2013-2014 academic year, the U.S. Department of Education has established new regulations to prevent fraud and abuse in the Federal Pell Grant Program by identifying students with unusual enrollment histories.
+Effective with the 2013-2014 academic year, the U.S. Department of Education established new regulations to prevent fraud and abuse in the Federal Pell Grant Program by identifying students with unusual enrollment histories.
 Some students who have an unusual enrollment history have legitimate reasons for their enrollment at multiple institutions.
 However, such an enrollment history requires our office to review your file in order to determine future federal financial aid eligibility.
 If selected by the Department of Education, this must be resolved before you will receive financial aid.

 Definition of Unusual Enrollment History